santiagoclv/dnd-combat-tracker/README.md

 # [Combat Tracker](https://santiagoclv.github.io/combat-tracker) for TTRPG

-The main goal on the design of this app was: I don't want to use the jeywoard of my tablet.
+The main goal on the design of this app was: I don't want to use the keyboard of my tablet.

 ## Fetures